 Policy report and interviews

-A policy report analysing current policy challenges of Australia’s engagement with US nuclear deterrence has been published at the University of Sydney’s United States Studies Centre website.
+A policy report analysing current policy challenges of Australia’s engagement with US nuclear deterrence was published on the website of the University of Sydney’s United States Studies Centre (USSC).

 Professor Frühling was interviewed by David Trachtenberg, where he discussed the rise of China and what it means for security relationships in the Indo-Pacific region, drawing inference from his research on alliances.